What is a second home mortgage?

-With any second mortgage application, there will undoubtedly be more challenges to face than with your first mortgage.
+With any 2nd home mortgage application, there will undoubtedly be more challenges to face than with your first mortgage.
 It’s likely you’ll find it more difficult to get any mortgage on a second property if you haven’t already paid off the mortgage on your first home.

-The main thing to consider before applying for an additional mortgage is whether you can afford the monthly repayments.
+The main thing to consider before applying for a mortgage for a second home is whether you can afford the monthly repayments.
 Your mortgage lender will take into consideration your salary – as well as your partners if necessary – and any other regular income that you have.
 They will also look at your monthly outgoings, spending habits and other financial commitments such as loans and credit cards.
-Our budgeting tool can help you work out whether you can realistically afford to pay a second mortgage.
+Our budgeting tool can help you work out whether you can realistically afford to pay a mortgage on a second home.

 Paying two mortgages makes you a higher risk to the lender.
 This is because there’s a greater chance you won’t be able to afford it if things don’t go to plan.
 As a result, any lender is likely to be cautious about lending to anyone taking out multiple mortgages.
 They will almost certainly enforce stricter criteria with a second mortgage.
 This might include a larger deposit than the one for your first mortgage (as much as 25%), as well as higher interest rates.